RELIGION

 PREFACE

 "Man the being," in contrast to "man the doer" and "man being man" are the two-pronged thrust highlighted in this book.
-Man the being is best rcognized as "man in the raw" unaculturated and innocent.
-Man the being is the expressed and unexpressd essence of the human species.
+Man the being is best recognized as "man in the raw" unaculturated and innocent.
+Man the being is the expressed and unexpressed essence of the human species.

 Understanding the "stuff" or contents of man's nature and correctly labeling these elements which constitute human nature are prerequisites a person must possess before he can function as "man being man" as opposed to man being the beast or something other than, as well as less than, man, the human being.
 Man has the unique distinction of being both animal and divine.
 It is this blending of the animal and divine that makes man human.